johnmutua783/sales-performance-analysis/README.md

 The cleaned dataset was analyzed to answer key business questions:

-* What are the total and average sales performance metrics?
+* What are the overall revenue and order performance?
 * Which product lines generate the highest revenue?
-* How do sales vary across quarters and months?
-* Who are the top customers by revenue contribution?
-* How do sales differ by territory and region?
+* Which customers contribute the most revenue?
+* Which countries generate the most revenue?
-* How does deal size impact revenue?
+* How does revenue change over time?
+* Which months generate the highest revenue?
+* How has revenue changed year over year?
+* Is revenue growth driven by order volume or revenue per order?

 ---

 ## Key Insights

-- The **Classic Cars product line generated the highest revenue**, significantly outperforming other categories, making it the primary driver of overall sales.
+- The **Classic Cars product line generated the highest revenue**, contributing approximately **39.07%** of total revenue.

-- Sales peaked during **Q4 (October–December)**, indicating strong seasonal demand likely driven by end-of-year purchasing behavior.
+- The **USA generated the highest country-level revenue**, contributing approximately **36.16%** of total revenue.

-- A small number of **high-value customers contributed a disproportionate share of total revenue**, highlighting customer concentration risk.
+- The **top 10 customers contributed approximately 29.45%** of total revenue, showing a meaningful concentration of revenue among major customers.

-- The **EMEA region recorded the highest total sales**, while some regions lagged behind, indicating uneven market performance.

-- **Medium and Large deal sizes accounted for the majority of revenue**, while small deals contributed minimally to overall sales performance.

-- Monthly sales trends show **consistent growth toward the end of each year**, reinforcing the presence of seasonal purchasing patterns.
+- **November was the strongest month**, generating approximately **21.12%** of total revenue.

+- Revenue increased from approximately **$3.52M in 2003 to $4.72M in 2004**, representing approximately **34.32% growth**.

+- The dataset only contains **January–May 2005**, so full-year 2005 revenue should not be directly compared with the complete years of 2003 and 2004.

+- Comparing January–May across the three years, revenue increased from approximately **$839K in 2003 to $1.79M in 2005**.

+- Revenue per order remained relatively stable during the January–May comparison, suggesting that **increased order volume was an important driver of revenue growth**.

 ---

 ## Recommendations

-- Increase investment in **high-performing product lines such as Classic Cars** through targeted marketing and inventory expansion.
+- Increase investment in high-performing product lines such as **Classic Cars** through targeted marketing and inventory planning.

-- Leverage **Q4 seasonal demand** by launching promotions, discounts, and campaigns earlier in the year to maximize revenue.
+- Prepare inventory and marketing campaigns ahead of **November and the broader Q4 period** to take advantage of seasonal demand.

-- Reduce dependency on a few key customers by **diversifying the customer base** and improving engagement with mid-tier clients.
+- Reduce dependency on major customers by strengthening relationships with mid-tier customers and expanding the customer base.

-- Improve performance in underperforming regions by **analyzing regional market challenges and adjusting sales strategies accordingly**.

-- Focus on **upselling and bundling strategies** to shift more customers toward medium and large deal sizes.

-- Implement data-driven sales forecasting to better align inventory and marketing efforts with **seasonal demand patterns**.
+- Investigate high-performing countries and identify opportunities to expand sales in markets with lower revenue contribution.

+- Monitor order volume and customer purchasing frequency since order growth appears to be an important contributor to revenue growth.

 ---

+## Power BI Dashboard

+The cleaned dataset was connected to Power BI to create an interactive sales performance dashboard.

+The dashboard includes:

+* Total Revenue
+* Total Orders
+* Total Customers
+* Total Products
+* Average Revenue per Order
+* Revenue by Product Line
+* Monthly Revenue Trend
+* Revenue by Country
+* Year-based filtering

+The dashboard allows users to interactively explore sales performance across different years, products, customers, and geographic markets.

+---

 ## Conclusion

+This project demonstrates an end-to-end data analytics workflow using SQL and Power BI.

+The process involved data cleaning and validation in MySQL, exploratory analysis using SQL, and interactive visualization using Power BI and DAX.

-This project demonstrates how sales transaction data can be transformed into actionable business insights.
-The analysis provides a clear understanding of revenue drivers, customer behavior, and product performance, supporting better strategic decision-making.
+The final analysis provides a clearer understanding of the company's revenue drivers, customer concentration, product performance, geographic contribution, and sales trends, supporting more informed business decision-making.